alessandro-leanza/Exoskeleton/README.md

-# Exoskeleton Setup
+# Exoskeleton

 This repository contains the ROS 2 / ODrive / Tobii-based control stack for a back-support exoskeleton.

 The typical workflow is:
-1. Set up the ROS + Conda environment.
+1. Set up the ROS 2 + Conda environment.
 2. Calibrate the ODrive axes.
 3. Run:
    - the ODrive controller node,